darsam44/Challenge/README.md

 ## About the App: <br/>
-### app will be a social network.

-An app will be a social network that aims to get people to go out and do positive challenges by categories, take photos of them and see them all
+### An app will be a social network that aims to get people to go out and do positive challenges by categories, Take photos of them and see them all.

-### The lessor :

 First, you will need to download the app to your personal device, create a trusted profile that includes identifying information.
 Then you will be able to see all the challenges uploaded to the network from other users, and also you will be able to perform them and uploaded them and will be able to create a list of friends you like to see.

-## Photos from the App: <br/>
+### Photos from the App: <br/>
 Login Activity,Register Activity,Main Page,Profile,Main, Page,Other User Profile

 <img src="https://github.com/darsam44/Challenge/blob/master/app/src/main/Photos/app%20photos/Login.gif" width="250" height="500"> <img src="https://github.com/darsam44/Challenge/blob/master/app/src/main/Photos/app%20photos/Register.gif" width="250" height="500"> <img src="https://github.com/darsam44/Challenge/blob/master/app/src/main/Photos/app%20photos/Main%20page%20pic%20admin.JPG" width="250" height="500"> <img src="https://github.com/darsam44/Challenge/blob/master/app/src/main/Photos/app%20photos/Screenshot_1609339457.png" width="250" height="500"> <img src="https://github.com/darsam44/Challenge/blob/master/app/src/main/Photos/app%20photos/other%20user%20as%20admin.png" width="250" height="500">

-## Features: <br/>
+### Features: <br/>

 The application supports the following features:
-- Login Activity
-- Sign In Activity
-- Profile Activity
+- Data Base
-- Last Challenges List
+  - Network service Firebase
-- Admin Management Panel
+- Videos
-- Search for a Friends
   - Uploaded videos
+  - Duload videos
-- See videos
+  - See list videos
+- Users
+  - Build a personal user
+  - Build a Admin Management user
+  - Connected between users

 And Much More!!!